joy-repo/terraform-learn/learn.md

     Use local variables to manage derived values efficiently and keep your configurations maintainable.

+    ## Terraform Output Parameters

+    Output parameters in Terraform are used to display and expose information about your infrastructure after applying your configuration.
+They help in retrieving values from your managed resources, which can be used for further automation or simply to provide useful information.

+    ### Key Points

+    - Declared using the output block.
+    - Exposes resource attributes and computed values.
+    - Can mark outputs as sensitive to hide sensitive data.
+    - Useful for integration with other systems or modules.

+    ### Syntax

+    ```hcl
+    output "name" {
+        description = "Description of the output."
+        value       = <EXPRESSION>
+        sensitive   = false   # Optional: set to true to hide the value.
+    }
+    ```

+    ### Example: Output AWS Instance ID

+    Below is an example that creates an EC2 instance and outputs its ID using an output parameter.

+    ```hcl
+    resource "aws_instance" "example" {
+        ami           = "ami-12345678"
+        instance_type = var.instance_type
+        # Additional configuration...
+    }

+    output "instance_id" {
+        description = "The ID of the created EC2 instance."
+        value       = aws_instance.example.id
+    }
+    ```

+    After running `terraform apply`, Terraform displays the output value for `instance_id`, which can be useful for subsequent operations or debugging.

+    ### Conclusion

+    Terraform output parameters streamline the process of capturing and passing essential information from your configurations, improving both modularity and reusability of your code.

     # Terraform Variable Types

     Terraform supports a variety of variable types which improve configuration validation and clarity.
 These types enforce constraints on variable values, ensuring that your inputs meet expected formats.